Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 “In the midst of movement and chaos, keep stillness inside of you” – Deepak Chopra.

-Okay so you probably didn’t expect to see a shopping mall on an Instagrammable places in Bangkok list.
+You probably didn’t expect to see a shopping mall on an Instagrammable places in Bangkok list.
 I guess this goes to show how picturesque Bangkok can be!

 18. Central Embassy

 Alright, alright, fine.
-I upped the saturation here and pushed the temperature slider way to the left blue side.
+I upped the saturation here and pushed the temperature slider way to the left (blue) side.
 Even though this photo is heavily edited, the mall structure remains unchanged.

 Best Cafés in Bangkok